 Push notifications: who uses them, why and when

 To get reach and subscription base.
-Push ad networks and advertising platforms are used when advertisers and affiliates don’t have a subscription base of their own, nevertheless, they need to get the broad reach at a low price (usually CPC, PPC, CPM, and other online ad pricing models).
+Push ad networks and advertising platforms are used when advertisers and affiliates don’t have a subscription base of their own.
+Nevertheless, they need to get a broad reach at a low price (usually CPC, PPC, CPM, and other online ad pricing models).

 For geomarketing.
 Push ads are used by banks, shops, and stores that send notifications with hot offers, discounts, and information regarding what’s new in their stock and what’s coming soon.
-Starbucks as a frontrunner of geomarketing campaigns was the first to send push ads to the users when they stayed nearby their coffee shops.
+Starbucks, as a frontrunner in geo-marketing campaigns, was the first to send push ads to the users when they stayed nearby their coffee shops.

 In-app push notifications

 Mobile push notifications are probably the most widespread.
 Here’s the essence of them - the customer who subscribed to receive notifications from their favorite apps, will also receive push ads alongside.
 Push ads can be sent from all kinds of apps, from games to social media.
 In addition to this, the user needs to opt-in for receiving personalized ads - device settings make it fairly easy.
 As soon as permissions are granted, the user will receive push ads that will pop up on the screen even if the screen of the mobile gadget is not active.